 Robin Jones, Executive Director

 Robin Jones moved to the Shreveport/Bossier area in 2004 with her husband & two children.
-She currently serves as a Board Member for the Louisiana Partnership for the Arts, NWLA Makerspace, and Vice-President of the Shreveport Bossier Attractions Association.
+She currently serves as a Board Member for the Louisiana Partnership for the Arts, NWLA Makerspace, and serves as Vice-President of the Shreveport Bossier Attractions Association.
 She is also a member of the Louisiana Citizens for the Arts and volunteers at several organizations throughout Bossier and Caddo Parishes.
 Robin was recently named as one of YPI’s 40 under 40 honorees for 2016.

 In her time at BAC, Robin has more than doubled funding and programming for our youth.
 With over ten years of experience in both education and the arts and armed with a passion for her community she has helped cultivate worthwhile activities for students of all ages.